slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'What you need to start a new business: generosity.' -- Derek Sivers*

 Focus on what can you give instead of focusing in making money.
-Once you find your market you'll get the reward.

 Test sales first.
 Validate your business by finding paying clients.
 If something is worth doing, sales will come easy and dollars will be high.
 If you have to drag people along kicking and screaming, you’re wasting your time.
 If they were in, they'd be in on day one.
 The more they pay, the more they value it: the consumer votes with his wallet.